ChakraLabx/vinyAsa/README.md

-# Vinyāsa: Open-Source Document AI Platform
+# vinyAsa: Open-Source Document AI Platform

-Welcome to **Vinyāsa**, an open-source Document AI solution developed by [ChakraLabx](https://github.com/ChakraLabx).
+Welcome to **vinyAsa**, an open-source Document AI solution developed by [ChakraLabx](https://github.com/ChakraLabx).
 This platform is designed to make text extraction, analysis, and interaction with scanned documents, PDFs, and images more efficient.
 By leveraging multiple OCR and layout analysis models, Vinyāsa provides a versatile environment for users who need to process various types of documents—from medical forms and invoices to legal contracts.
 <video src="https://drive.google.com/file/d/13V_ipH3OfY23cC3HY_56qn_IOqVM8UKg/view?usp=sharing" controls="controls" style="max-width: 100%;">
   Your browser does not support the video tag.
 </video>